Crafts for KidsDiary

 This is fun!

 I quickly realized that I could be much more efficient by bypassing the brush altogether and dunking my hand directly into the paint.
-This was fun and highly effective but I missed the feeling of the soft brush bristles on my skin.
+This was fun and highly effective, but I missed the feeling of the soft brush bristles on my skin.
 I went back to my brush and applied another coat of paint to my hand.

 Toddler Peachy painting herself